element-hq/element-x-ios/CONTRIBUTING.md

 ```
 git lfs install
+ln -s "$(which git-lfs)" "$(git --exec-path)/git-lfs"
 ```

 ### Snapshot Tests

 If you make changes to the UI you may cause existing UI Snapshot tests to fail.
 You can run the snapshot tests using `UITests` target.
 To update the reference snapshots, delete them from `element-x-ios/UITests/Sources/__Snapshots__/Application` and run the tests again.
-These are the devices we store snapshots for that you will need to run against:
+These are the devices we store snapshots for that you will need to run against which need to use the iOS 16.4 simulator in en-US for consistency:
 - iPhone 14
 - iPad (9th generation)